 - 1. An instructional materials fee will be charged to each student.
 This fee will cover instructional resources including, but not limited to textbooks, e-books, novels, and other instructional materials. - 2.
 Each student will continue to be responsible for paying all other fees. - 3.
 The instructional materials fee will be waived for a student(s) who qualifies for the free/reduced lunch program. - 4.
 The curriculum/general education fee and driver's education fee, excluding the Secretary of State permit fee, will be waived for a student who qualifies for the free lunch program. - 5.
-A student must pay the replacement cost of the instructional material/book if the item is lost, severely damaged it, or if the student defaces the item or removes the bar code label. - 6.
+A student must pay the replacement cost of the instructional material/book if he/she loses it, severely damages it, or defaces or removes the bar code label. - 6.
 Each student must return all textbooks/instructional materials, to the appropriate school personnel prior to the end of the semester the course ends for the student.
 When the student returns in the fall, all charges must be cleared. - 7.
 If student has not returned books/instructional materials, the student will be charged the replacement cost and be referred to the Collection System. - 8.
 A student who obtains schedule changes during a term must return any books/instructional materials checked out to the dropped course before obtaining books for the added course.